The 22 Most Popular Test Management Tools Worth Considering

 browserstack

-• Test case management: Create, organize, and edit test cases with bulk editing, templates, and versioning.
+• Test case management: Create, organize, and edit test cases with bulk editing, templates, and versioning

-• Two-way Jira sync: View and manage test cases and test runs on both BrowserStack and Jira to foster better collaboration between testing and development teams.
+• Two-way Jira sync: View and manage test cases and test runs on both BrowserStack and Jira

-• AI-Powered test automation: AI-driven agents for test creation, failure analysis, and test selection.
+• AI-powered test automation: AI-driven agents for test creation, failure analysis, and test selection

 Pricing